9 Sundays 10AM ET Jul 5 - Aug 30, FREE

-This is a small group of 8 to 10 women.
+This is a small group of 10 women.
 By signing up for this, you are invited to be my guest for my Sunday 10AM class.

 We need safe places to speak our truth.
 To be listened to, believed and experience the trust that grows from a foundation of kindness and respect.
 These classes can be that place.